Hezbollah armed strength: Geographic commands

 Lebanon's Shiites live in three geographically discontiguous areas: the Bekaa Valley in eastern Lebanon, south Lebanon, and south Beirut.
 Hezbollah was formed in the Bekaa Valley and began challenging Amal for control of Beirut's poor and radicalized southern suburbs in the 1980s, attaining control there by 1990.
 As guerrilla warfare against Israel intensified, Hezbollah expanded into southern Lebanon, Amal's stronghold, and eventually attained military primacy there as well.

-Following Israel's departure from Lebanon in 2000, Hezbollah is known to have restructured itself into territorial commands, but there is disagreement over precisely what geographic commands they have.
-Many sources say that Hezbollah has three commands: south Lebanon, the Bekaa Valley, and the south Beirut area, while Hezbollah military expert Nicholas Blanford says that the group also has a Mediterranean command.
-Some IDF sources describe the party's Syrian operations as an "Eastern Command" as well.
+Following Israel's departure from Lebanon in 2000, Hezbollah is known to have restructured itself into territorial commands.
+There is disagreement over precisely what geographic commands they have.
+Many sources say that Hezbollah has three commands: south Lebanon, the Bekaa Valley, and the south Beirut area.
+Hezbollah military expert Nicholas Blanford says that the group has a Mediterranean command.
+Some IDF sources describe the party's Syrian operations as an "Eastern Command".

-Most of the group's training camps, along with logistics infrastructure, are located in the rugged Bekaa Valley in eastern Lebanon near the Syrian border.
+Most of Hezbollah's training camps, along with logistics infrastructure, are located in the rugged Bekaa Valley in eastern Lebanon near the Syrian border.
 This command is possibly called the "Haidar Unit".
 Hezbollah operations in this area are particularly centered around the town of Baalbek.

-North of the Litani River, the Nabatieh Heights store the group's long-range rockets and provide defensive depth.
-These are apparently part of the Beirut command, which is headquartered in Dahieh, Beirut, and is also responsible for command and control, intelligence, and propaganda.
-Finally, the group's operational core is located south of the Litani near the Israeli border, with large numbers of short range rockets, fighters, and fortifications.
+North of the Litani River, the Nabatieh Heights store Hezbollah's long-range rockets and provide defensive depth.
+These are apparently part of the Beirut command, which is headquartered in Dahieh, Beirut, and is responsible for command and control, intelligence, and propaganda.

+Hezbollah's operational core is located south of the Litani near the Israeli border, with large numbers of short range rockets, fighters, and fortifications.
 This group, known as the Nasr unit, conducts most of its fighting from villages, with fighting also occurring in the mountainous countryside.
 The small Mediterranean command, which some sources do not mention, possesses overseas frogmen, coastal surveillance, anti-ship missiles, and "naval assets".

 From 1982 to 1992, Hezbollah was headquartered in the Shayk Abdallah Barracks in the town of Baalbek in the Bekaa Valley.